kevinolsson/qbtech-technical-assessment/README.md

 - **Dark mode** - Implemented dark mode using Tailwind `:dark` variant.
 - **Storybook** - Deployed to showcase the proper breakdown of components into Atoms, Molecules, and Organisms.
 I like nicely organized projects!
-- **Tests** - Because writing tests is important!
+- **Tests** - (Update: I ran out of time.)
+Because writing tests is important!
 (IIRC I don't recall finding this in the requirements!)

 ### Limitations